-- 1.0 General residential
+- 1.0 General (Residential)

-- 1.3 Commercial and Industrial
+- Commercial and 1.3 Industrial

 - 0.8 Farm

 - 1.8 Vacant Land

-- 0.9 Urban Living Zone
+- 0.9 Urban Living

-- 1.3 Residential Development Zone
+- Residential 1.3 Development

 How often are property valuations carried out?

 Valuations are undertaken or overseen by the Valuer-General Victora (VGV).
 The valuations are used to fairly distribute Council rates to ratepayers.
 They are also used by the State Revenue Office for land tax and to set the fire services property levy.